m-martinm/jateSim/README.md

 # jateSim

-A logic gates simulator (probably more in the future), the goal is to be able to simulate simple logical circuts like Latches, Shifters etc.
+A logic gates simulator (hopefully more in the future), the goal is to be able to simulate simple logical circuts like Latches, Shifters etc.

 ## Current state